 Many Spanish students attend the university closest to home and still live at home or go home at weekends.
 This means that university facilities may close at weekends.
 There are few extra-curricular activities offered by universities.

 Courses at Spanish universities are very structured, with few elective elements.
 You must select your curriculum and are not usually allowed to change university part way through the course unless in exceptional circumstances.

-Teaching includes lectures seminars and practical work.
-Lectures are often short at about an hour long.
+Teaching includes lectures, seminars and practical work.
+Lectures are about an hour long.
 Initially, lectures may be very crowded – arrive early to get a seat – but there’s a high drop off rate after the tough first year exams.
 It’s been estimated that as many as 30% of students in Spain drop out before their course ends.
 Exams may be in February or June although some courses are evaluated throughout the year.